amlt-by-coinfirm/AMLT-Report-oracle/docs/AMLTOracle.md

 This AML Oracle works with AMLT tokens, and is based on {BaseAMLOracle}.
 This is specific to AMLT token contract, and hence is not a generic ERC-20 implementation.
-That's why we use try/catch pattern only on occassions where we know the token contract could revert().
+That's why we use the try/catch pattern only on occasions where we know the token contract could revert().
-AMLT token contract is a trusted contract, so following Checks-Effects-Interactions pattern here would overly compilcate things.
+AMLT token contract is a trusted contract, so following Checks-Effects-Interactions pattern here would overly complicate things.

 ### `constructor(address admin, uint256 defaultFee, contract IERC20 amlToken_)` (public)